Road trip to Historic U.S. Route 66 in Winslow, Arizona

 Standin' on the Corner Park in Winslow, Arizona

-This area was dedicated on September 11, 1999, as a tribute to the memorable song of the 1970s that made Winslow, Arizona a town to sing about on famous Route 66.
-The Standin' on the Corner Park features a two-story mural by John Pugh and a life-sized bronze statue by Ron Adamson named "Easy".
+This area was dedicated on September 11, 1999, as a tribute to the memorable song of the 1970s by the Eagles band that made Winslow, Arizona a town to sing about.
+The Standin' on the Corner Park fon Route 66 eatures a two-story mural by John Pugh and a life-sized bronze statue by Ron Adamson named "Easy".

 It is estimated 100,000 visitors stand on the corner each year!
 The park is located at the corner of Old Route 66 and North Kinsley Avenue.
 For more information, visit the Official Standin' on the Corner website

-Route 66 Roadside Attraction: Standin' on a Corner, in Winslow, Arizona
+Route 66 Roadside Attraction: Standin' on a Corner, in Winslow, Arizona, a locale made famous by the Eagles band

 The Song

-The song "Take It Easy" was written by Jackson Browne and Glenn Frey and recorded by the Eagles.
+The song "Take It Easy" was written by Jackson Browne and Glenn Frey and recorded by the Eagles band.
 It includes the verse "Well, I'm a standing on a corner in Winslow, Arizona and such a fine sight to see".

 A new Glenn Frey tribute statue was dedicated and installed in the Corner Park on September 24, 2016.